Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-and measures the probability of interactions from $j$ to $i$ at inverse temperature $\b$; \ie, the probability for information flow streaming from neuron $j$ at the propagation scale $\b$ to be received by $i$.
-In particular, $\xx^{j|\b}_j$ is the probability of information feedback on $j$.
-So, the vector $\xx^{j|\b}$ describes the outgoing {\em interaction profile} of $j$ at a fixed $\b$.
-Whence, varying $\b$ from larger $\b$ towards the critical value $\b_c$ draws the dynamic mappings of all potential neuronal interactions from the neuron.
-Specifically, at sufficiently large $\b$ (\ie, $\b \ge \bgel$), $\xx^{j|\b}\sim (0, ...,0,1,0,...,0)$, where $1$ is at the $j$-th component, and as $\b$ approaches $\b_c$, $\xx^{j|\b}$ gains more and more non-zero components while its feedback flow weight (\ie, its $j$-th component) decreases.
+Thus, $\xx^{j|\b}$ is the outgoing path-structured {\em interaction profile} of $j$ at a fixed $\b$.
+Varying $\b$ from larger $\b$ toward the critical value $\b_c$ draws the dynamic mapping of all potential interactions originting from $j$.
+Specifically, for sufficiently large $\b$, $\xx^{j|\b}\sim (0, ...,0,1,0,...,0)$, where $1$ is at the $j$-th component, indicating purely local self-interaction.
+As $\b$ approaches $\b_c$, the profile spreads, gaining more and more nonzero components, while the self-interaction weight $\xx^{j|\b}_j$ decreases.